-Forest Lumber Cooperage Workshop
+Forest Cooperage Workshop

 When ordering be sure to ask us for FSC certified wood.

 Each tub is completely pre-assembled in the workshop.
 The fitting of the staves to the circular floor disk is done to the precision of the thickness of a piece of paper.
 The staves are notched on an arc to perfectly match the radius of the floor disk.
 Strict quality control assures the highest degree of craftsmanship.
-The benches and heat shield are pre-fitted, but not fastened in.
-This way once you receive your tub and put it together it is perfect fit.
+The bench and heat shield are pre-fitted, but not fastened in.
+This way once you receive your tub and put it together it is a perfect fit.
 The tub will leak at first for several days, but will become totally water tight.
 If you want to take the tub apart you can let it dry out and it may then be disassembled.

 The life expectancy of Forest Lumber barrel hot tubs will be over 20 years.
 There has been a documented case where a dead Western Red Cedar tree was on the ground and resisted day for over 1000 years!
 The log was still in prime shape and was made into musical instrument components.